microsoft/BotBuilder-Samples/CSharp/core-ReceiveAttachment/README.md

         var attachment = message.Attachments.First();
         using (HttpClient httpClient = new HttpClient())
         {
-            // Skype attachment URLs are secured by a JwtToken, so we need to pass the token from our bot. if (message.ChannelId.Equals("skype", StringComparison.InvariantCultureIgnoreCase) && new Uri(attachment.ContentUrl).Host.EndsWith("skype.com"))
+            // Skype & MS Teams attachment URLs are secured by a JwtToken, so we need to pass the token from our bot. if ((message.ChannelId.Equals("skype", StringComparison.InvariantCultureIgnoreCase) || message.ChannelId.Equals("msteams", StringComparison.InvariantCultureIgnoreCase))
+                && new Uri(attachment.ContentUrl).Host.EndsWith("skype.com"))
             {
                 var token = await new MicrosoftAppCredentials().GetTokenAsync();
                 httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", token);